Home Compare CTAS vs GGG

 Growth

-Cintas Corporation sits higher in the group on growth, adding to the overall structural advantage.
+Cintas Corporation sits in the stronger part of the group on growth, while Graco Inc. is closer to mid-pack.

 Growth — Dominant Gap